Pixel 6 and Pixel 6 Pro Battery Charging Explained

 The new Pixel 6 and Pixel 6 Pro from Google come with a focus on delivering better performance.
 For this, the Pixel 6 Pro houses a humongous 5003 mAh of battery.
 Google has also improved the way the new batteries will charge.

-the pixel 6 and the pixel 6 pro are here
+The Pixel 6 and the Pixel 6 Pro are here

 The general layman notion suggests that the bigger the battery more time it will take to recharge completely.
 With its new smartphones, the Pixel 6 and Pixel 6 Pro, Google wants to prove this idea wrong.